sarugaku/christina-004/README.rst

 An issue tracker maintenance bot for pypa/pipenv.

-Christina is the Assisntant.
+Christina is the Assistant.
 Lab member 004.

 Setup